Aims of our Science Programme

 - Pupils go on trips and have visits from experts to enhance the learning experience;

 - A whole school Science Week is held every two years, which fosters enjoyment of science, develops cross-curricular links and encourages discussion and teamwork.
 It allows all pupils to come off-timetable, to provide broader provision and the acquisition and application of knowledge and skills.

-At Gillingstool Primary School, our science curriculum is planned to demonstrate progression year on year.
+Our science curriculum is planned to demonstrate progression year on year.
 In addition, we measure the impact of our curriculum through the following methods: